← Back to NextFrag

 Privacy and Data Handling

-Demo files are processed server-side and deleted within 1 hour.
+Demo files are processed server-side and deleted after a limited retention period.
 NextFrag does not require a Steam login, API key, or any third-party account connection to analyze a demo.
 Upload the file, select your player name, get results.

 If you create an account, your analysis results are stored so you can track progress over time.
 Your demo files are still deleted — only the extracted metrics are kept.